zwistillus/zwistillus/README.md

 # Hi there ☁️
-I'm an Artist, Futures Swing Trader, Designer, Game developer, and Yea.
+I'm an Artist, Designer and Developer

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->